We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before You Begin

-• If you live in a home built before 1980, chances are you have iron pipes.
+- If you live in a home built before 1980, chances are you have iron pipes.
 Corroded iron pipes can break and crumble when you attempt to remove an old shut-off valve, turning what was supposed to be an easy repair project into a DIY nightmare.
 For that reason, it’s best to hire a professional if you’re dealing with old cast iron plumbing.

 How to Replace a Toilet Shut-Off Valve

-STEP 1: Cut the water supply.
+Step 1: Cut the water supply to the house.

-STEP 2: Drain the water lines.
+Step 2: Drain the water lines.

 Before you remove the toilet shut-off valve, you’ll need to drain the supply line to prevent the water remaining in the pipe from gushing out onto your bathroom floor.
 Open a faucet that is below the level of the toilet valve you’re replacing.
 This step allows excess water to drain out of the water lines above it, including the pipe that supplies your toilet with water.

-STEP 3: Disconnect the supply line.
+Step 3: Disconnect the supply line.

 The toilet supply line is the flexible metal hose that runs from the toilet to the valve.
 Place a small bucket on the floor under the valve to catch any excess water that escapes from the line before you remove it.
 Use a crescent wrench to remove the bolt that connects the supply line to the valve.
 Then disconnect the line from the valve.

-STEP 4: Remove the old toilet shut-off valve.
+Step 4: Remove the old toilet shut-off valve.

 The process for removing the toilet valve varies depending on the type of connection:

-• For compression joints, use a crescent wrench to unscrew the bolt connecting the pipe to the existing valve while holding the pipe with a pair of pliers.
+- For compression joints, use a crescent wrench to unscrew the bolt connecting the pipe to the existing valve while holding the pipe with a pair of pliers.
 The pliers will prevent the pipe from being twisted or bent as you apply pressure with the crescent wrench to loosen the bolt.
 Once you’ve removed the nut, pull the old valve off of the pipe.
 Then remove and discard the nut and compression rings.

-• For sweated copper joints, place a tube cutter over the copper pipe as close to the old valve as you can.
+- For sweated copper joints, place a tube cutter over the copper pipe as close to the old valve as you can.
 You need to leave enough pipe extending from the wall to have room to install the new fitting.
 Tighten the pipe cutter and rotate until it cuts completely through the metal, and then remove the valve.

-STEP 5: Install the new shut-off valve.
+Step 5: Install the new shut-off valve.

 If you’re installing the new valve to a copper pipe, use a deburring tool to remove the sharp edge created when you cut it.
 Push the tool into the pipe firmly and turn a few revolutions until the edge is smooth.
 Skip this step if you’re working with a PVC pipe.